hillbilly

 Nominated for an Emmy award for the film’s outreach work and virtual mine project;

-Broadcast nationally on PBS in fall 2010 on the Emmy Award winning series, Independent Lens.
+Broadcast nationally on the Emmy Award winning series, Independent Lens.

 American Documentary International Showcase, 2011-2012